The Open Door: Music and lyrics

 Jordan Reimer of The Daily Princetonian said "haunting orchestral arrangements and programming" infuse the album, which is thematically defined by "tumultuous relationships and loneliness", while Lee's attitude sounds "more aggressive and less vulnerable than before" and her vocal melodies range from "sublimely minimalist to roaringly operatic."
 The Irish Times characterized it as a "heavy sounding" record, "still unmistakably Goth but with strings and choirs attached."
 Ed Thompson of IGN described the songs as "less radio-friendly" than those on Fallen and "all the more complete for their lack of bending to fit the hit song."
 Billboard said the album is full of "blistering attacks on those who have betrayed" Lee, comprising a "successful set of melodramatic goth/industrial anthems with touches of prog and even classical".
 Kerrang! described the mood of The Open Door as "elegant heaviness".
-The guitars are "far heavier than before" with some riffs of "melodic darkness", and the album also contains "much more prominent classical influence at work" with strings and choirs accentuated, alongside Evanescence's "trademark goth-edged metal", "trademark dark pop-driven hooks", and new Bjork-inspired electronica that "creates a subtle mood".
+The guitars are "far heavier than before" with some riffs of "melodic darkness".
+The album also contains "more prominent classical influence at work" with strings and choirs accentuated, alongside Evanescence's "trademark goth-edged metal", "trademark dark pop-driven hooks", and new Bjork-inspired electronica that "creates a subtle mood".
+The Wall Street Journal writer Jim Fusilli felt the album showcased the band's "dual personalities" by blending alternative metal and symphonic rock.